Terms & Conditions of Use

 20.3 Revision of Terms and Conditions: We reserve the right to revise these Terms and Conditions (including Policies) at our sole discretion from time to time.
 These revisions will become effective immediately on being posted to the website and Online Portal, however, for all material changes to the Terms and Conditions, we will take reasonable steps to notify you of such changes if you are registered for a course at the time when such changes come into effect.

-20.4 Conflict: If any aspect of these Terms and Conditions conflicts with any information provided on our website or in information packs or other course materials, these Terms and Conditions will prevail unless expressly stated otherwise.
+20.4 Conflict: If any aspect of these Terms and Conditions conflicts with any information provided on our website or other course materials, these Terms and Conditions will prevail unless expressly stated otherwise.

 20.5 Severability: In the event that any part of these Terms and Conditions is found to be partially or fully unenforceable because it does not comply with any law, or for any other reason, this will not affect the application or enforceability of the remainder of these Terms and Conditions.